Search the collections

 - A round copper token (31 mm diameter) with the name, address and business of the issuer: John Henderson, Peckenham St. Freemantle (sic) W.A., Pawnbroker.
 The obverse features a coat of arms with a swan as crest and kangaroo and emu supporters.
-The reverse depicts a large building with a flag-staff on the roof which ends between the two letter N's of PENNY.
+The reverse depicts a large building with a flag-staff on the roof.
 The manufacturers name STOKES & MARTIN MELBOURNE is in small letters on the obverse.
-This token was weakly struck.
+This token has 393 inked on the obverse.

 - Acquisition Information:

 - Transfer from Melbourne Branch of Royal Mint, 1978

 |Weight:||9.902 g (Weight)|